 To disentangle the relative strength of associations between the regional recombination rate and genomic features, a multiple linear model was implemented with recombination rate as the dependent variable.
 As explanatory variables we used chromosome length, chromosome type, GC-content, proportion of genes (CDS) and proportions of all different classes of TEs.
 We found that the regression model was significant (df = 197, F = 7.73, p-value = 5.36*10-09) and explanatory variables in the model accounted for 21% of the variation in recombination rate (R2 = 0.24, adj R2 = 0.21).
 Most of the variation was explained by the positive association with the proportion of SINEs (est 1.59, p-value = 9.75*10-04) and the negative association with chromosome size (est -0.48, p-value = 4.88*10-02; Figure 5, Table S3).

-Finally we explored whether gene expansions could be associated with other genomic features, and we therefore compared TE abundance in the regions with and without gene gains.
+Finally, we explored whether gene expansions could be associated with other genomic features, and we therefore compared TE abundance in the regions with and without gene gains.
 The mean densities of LTRs, LINEs and DNA transposons were higher in regions with gene gains (Wilcoxon rank sum test, p-value 3.1*10-03 - 6.0*10-04, Figure S6), as was mean GC-content (p-value 3.0*10-02).
 The gene densities or recombination rates did not differ between regions with and regions without gene gains (Wilcoxon rank sum test, p-value, 9.1*10-01 and 8.*10-01, Figure S6).